coenm/RepoM/docs/mdsource/ActionList.source.md

 ## folder@1

 Action to create a folder (sub menu) in the context menu of the repository allowing you to order actions.

+Custom properties:

+- Name: The name of the item (required, string, evaulated)
+- Items: Array of subitems (required, array of actions)

+Example:

+snippet: RepositoryActionsFolder01

 ## foreach@1